 Turmeric is mostly used in savory dishes but also makes some appearances in several sweet dishes, such as Sfouf cake.
 In India, the leaf of the turmeric plant is used in the preparation of the sweet dish patoleo where the coconut and rice flour are wrapped in the leaf.

-Outside of South Asia, turmeric is frequently used as a coloring agent to impart a vibrant yellow color.
-It is often found commercially in baked goods, biscuits, canned beverages, cake icings, cereals, dairy products, ice cream, orange juice, sauces, yellow cakes and yogurt.
+In the US it's often used commercially in baked goods, biscuits, canned beverages, cake icings, cereals, dairy products, ice cream, orange juice, sauces, yellow cakes and yogurt.

 We source our Turmeric from Alleppey, a region in the farthest reaches of southwestern India.
 There are several types of Turmeric produced in this region for the US the “splits and bulbs” grade come from the main root (underground) and these tend to be less expensive and of a lower quality (less flavor, color and volatile oil) are more fibrous and are difficult to grind.